 The classic Ming porcelain was blue and white; blue and white porcelain became very popular in Europe.

-The Fall of Ming Dynasty
+The Fall of the Ming Dynasty Explained

 Near the end of the Ming Dynasty in 1616, Manchurian forces from northeastern Asia defeated the Ming army and occupied several cities on China’s northern border.